smart-on-fhir/health-cards/docs/index.md

 ## How can we share conclusions like a "Safe-to-fly Pass", instead of sharing clinical results?
 Decision-making often results in a narrowly-scoped "Pass" that embodies conclusions like "Person X qualifies for international flight between Country A and Country B, according to Rule Set C".
 While Health Cards are designed to be long-lived and general-purpose, Passes are highly contextual.
 We are not attempting to standardize "Passes" in this framework, but Health Cards can provide an important verifiable input for the generation of Passes.

+## Health Cards in QR Codes

+We define a standard way to represent a Health Card in a QR Code.
+The same strings that appears as `.verifiableCredential[]` entries in a `.smart-health.card` file can be directly represented as QR codes.
+This approach:

+* Allows basic storage and sharing of health cards for users without a smartphone
+* Allow smartphone-enabled users to print a usable backup
+* Allows full health card contents to be shared with a verifier

+The following limitations apply when presenting Health Card as QR codes, rather than engaging in a "verifiable presentation" workflow:
+* Does not capture a digital record of a signed request (no SIOP Request flow)
+  * Verifier cannot include requirements in-band
+  * Verifeir cannot include purposes of use in-band
+* Does not capture a digital record of the presentation  (no SIOP Response flow)

+To ensure that all Health Cards can be represented in QR Codes, the following constraints apply at the time of issuance:

+* payload is minified (i.e., all optional whitespace is stripped)
+* payload is compressed with the DEFLATE (see [RFC1951](https://www.ietf.org/rfc/rfc1951.txt)) algorithm before being signed
+* `zip: "DEF"` is specified in the JWS header
+* `kid` in the JWS header is omitted
+* `.vc.credentialSubject.fhirBundle` in the JWS payload is:
+  * created without `Resource.id` elements
+  * created without `Resource.meta` elements
+  * created without `Resource.text` elements
+  * created without `CodeableConcept.text` elements
+  * created without `Coding.display` elements

+When representing a Health Card in a QR code, we aim to ensure that printed (or electronically displayed) codes are usable at physical dimensions of 35mmx35mm.
+This constraint allows us to use QR codes up to Version 30, at 137x137 modules.
+Therefore, Issuers SHOUDL ensure that the total string length of any Health Card **JWS is <= 1732 bytes**.
+If it is not possible to include the full `fhirBundle` in a JWS of <1732 bytes, Issuers SHOULD use the following techniqe to split a Health Card into a Health Card Set:

+* Generate a random "Health Card Set" uuid
+* Partition the `fhirBundle.entry` resources into N groups
+* Create a distinct Health Card JWS for each of the N groups
+  * Populate each card's `.vc.credentialSubject.fhirBundleSplit` with the same integer value N
+  * Populate each card's `.vc.credentialSubject.fhirBundleSet` with the same Health Card Set uuid
+  * Ensure that `fhirBundle.entry.fullUrl` values are unique across all entries in the Health Card Set

+Issuers SHOULD choose "N" as the smallest integer that allows each health card to fit within the size limit.

+At presentation time, a verifier can recognize that a Health Card is part of a Health Card Set by the presence of a `fhirBundleSplit` attribute.
+When receiving a Health Card with `fhirBundleSplit`, a verifier SHALL ensure that N distinct Health Cards (all with the same issuer and `fhirBundleSet` value) are received, and should create a merged bundle before processing otherwise data integrity cannot be ensured.

+When printing or displaying a Health Card as a QR code, the the JWS string value SHALL be represented as text using the default (ISO 8859-1) encoding; the only characters present will be the characters in the base64url encoding character set plus `.` (for a total of 65 distinct characters).

 ## Potential Extensions